 Experts believe that terpenes found in the hemp plants have many beneficial effects.

 We come across terpenes in our regular life; from the essential oils that are extracted from plants to the flavours added to our food, they have many uses.

-Furthermore, 2018 research suggested that terpenes and some flavonoids have the ability to boost the properties of CBD oil.
+- Terpenes & flavonoids have the ability to boost the properties of CBD oil

 In the same way, various other cannabinoids may work with CBD to enhance its effects.

 Studies have found that the positive benefits of CBD increase when it is used in combination with other naturally-occurring cannabinoids found in the hemp plant.

 This may be because CBD interacts with certain endocannabinoid receptors, but does not bind to them.

 On the other hand, other cannabinoid compounds can bind to receptors in the endocannabinoid system, including CB1 and CB2 receptors, allowing the CBD to be more effective.